haven1network/haven1-validator-docs/README.md

     echo "KEY_0=gcp:$key_ring_id:$key_id:$key_version" >> .env
     ```

-   If you are on Azure platform then encode your key url with base64 then replace the variables below and run the following command (your key url should look like https://test-key-v-1.vault.azure.net/keys/test-key-1/82b723fcb1a24c3ba08e98a4a972847a)
+   If you are on Azure platform then encode your key url with base64 then replace the variables below and run the following command (your key url should look like <https://test-key-v-1.vault.azure.net/keys/test-key-1/82b723fcb1a24c3ba08e98a4a972847a>)

    ```bash
    echo "KEY_0=azure:$base64_encoded_url" >> .env
    ```

-6. Add your RPC urls in the command below, we support ETH, BASE and Haven1 Network at the moment.
+7. Add your RPC urls in the command below, we support ETH, BASE and Haven1 Network at the moment.

     ```bash
     echo 'RPC={"8811": "https://rpc.haven1.org", "1":"<your ETH RPC endpoint>" ,"8453":"<your BASE RPC endpoint>"}' >> .env
     ```

-7. Copy the string inside `genesis.base64` and run the following command
+8. Copy the string inside `genesis.base64` and run the following command

     ```bash
     sudo bash -c "echo \"<YOUR genesis.base64 STRING>\" | base64 --decode > ../data/genesis.json"
     ```

-8. Download and load, keygen and cosigner image
+9. Download and load cosigner image

     ```bash
-    curl -L -o cosigner.tar.gz '<link to cosigner image>' curl -L -o keygen.tar.gz '<link to keygen image>' docker load -i cosigner.tar.gz
+    curl -L -o cosigner.tar.gz '<link to cosigner image>' docker load -i cosigner.tar.gz
-    docker load -i keygen.tar.gz
     ```

-9. Check if image has been loaded properly.
+10. Check if image has been loaded properly.
 If output is empty contact the Haven1 team.

     ```bash
     docker images cosigner:private
     ```

-10. Install and run the [Quorum Genesis Tool](https://www.npmjs.com/package/quorum-genesis-tool) to generate a new set of keys and node `(press y to continue)`:
+11. Install and run the [Quorum Genesis Tool](https://www.npmjs.com/package/quorum-genesis-tool) to generate a new set of keys and node `(press y to continue)`:

     ```bash
     npx quorum-genesis-tool \